Saniamos/use-language-files/README.md

 ## Features

 - Syntax Highlighting for `.use` and `.soil` files
+- Comment & Uncomment
 - Primitive Formatter

 ### Syntax Highlighting
 The package adds a simple language grammar which uses the JS syntax scope for highlighting.

 \!\[Highlighting\]\(imgs/highlighting_example.png\)

+### Comment
+The language grammar also adds ctrl+/ commenting and uncommenting for free.

 ### Auto-formatter
 The package adds a primitive formatter.